deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 3) All functions were designed to be generalizable.
 In this task, I was assigned to calculate the rate of change from vegetation to soil.
 Using the developed functions, the program can easily be modified to look at different types of changes (e.g., vegetation to soil).
-The function were also designed to handle multiple classes that can be differentiated by thresholding NDVI.
+The functions were also designed to handle multiple classes that can be differentiated by thresholding NDVI.
+For instance, the program could be modified to identify soil, sparse vegatation and dense vegation classes to understand how the scene is change over the growing period.
 4) The time series mask could be expanded to remove water from the scene using spectral indices that exploit information in the blue end of the spectrum.
    In this analysis, NDVI<0 were unclassified.
 Given that water typically has a negative NDVI (as water attenuates electromagnetic radiation strongly at longer wavelengths), the unclassified class likely represented water.
 In the analyzed scene, there was only one easily visible water body.
-Given that this body changed to soil throughout the time series, this cloud imply that the body of water was shallow and dried up in the summer.
+Given that this body changed to soil throughout the time series, this could imply that the body of water was shallow and dried up in the summer.
 5) The python script was developed and tested on a windows 10 machine.
 While testing the program in macOS, various bugs appeared.
 Although these bugs were